adhami3310/Converter/README.md

 ## About

 Converter is designed to give you a simple, quick, and easy-to-use tool to convert and manipulate your images in whatever way you like.
+It is built on top of the most advanced image editing libraries, ImageMagick.
+See [Press](PRESS.md) for content mentioning Converter from various writers, content creators, etc.

 Converter supports converting the following datatypes:
  - image/jpeg (RW)